Arrange a consultation

 Data Privacy Policy

 This website is operated by HMS Analytical Software GmbH (HMS).
 In the following, we inform you about the processing of personal data during the use of this website.
 Use is generally possible without providing any personal data.
 If someone wants to use services of our company via our webpage, this might, however, require a processing of personal data.
+The legal basis for our data processing can be found in the European General Data Protection Regulation (GDPR), its text and the associated recitals, which you can find here, for example.
+In the following information, we refer to the corresponding regulations as the respective legal basis for our processing.

 1. Name and Address of the Data Controller